Jack Martin (coach)

 John James Martin (February 12, 1917 – December 22, 1977) was an American football, basketball, and track and field coach and college athletics administrator.
-He served as the head football coach at Southern State Teachers College—later known as Southern State College and the University of South Dakota–Springfield—from 1946 to 1966, compiling a record of 102–64–5.
+He served as the head football coach at Southern State Teachers College—later known as Southern State College and the University of South Dakota–Springfield—from 1946 to 1966.
+He was the athletic director of the university for more than 30 years.
 He also coached basketball and track at Southern State.
-As an athlete at Southern Normal, Martin earned varsity letters in three sports.
-On the Southern Normal track and field team, Martin specialized in the high hurdles and pole vault.